Lebanon:Operations of the Islamic Resistance on Friday, Marc...

 Allah Almighty is Truthful

-- the Islamic Resistance fighters downed at 12:00 a.m. midnight an “Israeli” enemy army drone in Wadi Al-Aziyyeh.

-- and after monitoring a group of Zionist occupation soldiers preparing to be deployed at “Ma'ayan Baruch” settlement, the fighters of the Islamic Resistance launched at 01:07 pm an offensive drone towards it, scoring direct hits.

-- the Islamic Resistance fighters targeted at 06:20 pm "Ruwaisat Al-Alam" Site in the occupied Lebanese Kfar Shuba hills with rockets, scoring direct hits.
+- the Islamic Resistance fighters targeted at 13:5 pm a deployment of “Israeli” enemy soldiers in the vicinity of “Al-Raheb” Site with artillery shells.

-- The Islamic Resistance fighters targeted at 21:20 pm the bunkers in “Khirbet Ma'ar” barracks with Falaq rockets, scoring direct hits.
+- and in response to the enemy’s attacks on the steadfast southern villages and civilian homes, the Islamic Resistance fighters targeted at 18:18 pm the enemy’s artillery bunkers in “Dishon” with Katyusha rockets.

 {And victory comes only from Allah – the Almighty, All-Wise.}